Fijishi-Enterprises/BenthicIMG-Analyser/docs/installation.rst

 Python
 ------
-This project uses Python 3.8.x, so download and install that.
+This project uses Python 3.10.x, so download and install that.

-Since this project has many third-party dependencies, and may require specific versions of those dependencies, it's highly recommended to use something like virtualenv to keep those dependencies separate from other Python projects.
+Since this project has many third-party dependencies, and requires specific versions of those dependencies, it's highly recommended to install dependencies in some kind of separate environment rather than being tied to the Python installation (which you may be using for other projects besides CoralNet).
+Tools such as venv, virtualenv, or conda can achieve this.

-.. _virtualenv:
+.. _virtual_environment:

-Virtualenv
-^^^^^^^^^^
-Install virtualenv: ``pip install virtualenv`` (Be sure that you're using the ``pip`` from the Python installation you're using for CoralNet.)
+Virtual environment
+^^^^^^^^^^^^^^^^^^^
+This section will cover venv, since venv comes with Python without needing an extra installation step.
+However, virtualenv, conda, or other tools should work too.

-``cd`` to somewhere outside of the ``coralnet`` Git repo.
+Create a virtual environment at a location of your choice: ``python -m venv /path/to/myenv``.
+Make sure to pick a location outside of the ``coralnet`` Git repo.
 For example, you could go one directory up from the repo.

-Create a virtual environment, making sure it uses your preferred Python version: ``virtualenv -p <path to python> <name of new virtualenv directory>`` (Again, find the ``virtualenv`` executable in the same directory as your python/pip executables.)

-Activate your virtualenv: ``source <path to virtualenv you created>/bin/activate`` on Linux, ``<path to virtualenv you created>/Scripts/activate`` on Windows.
+Activate your environment: ``source /path/to/myenv/bin/activate`` on Linux, ``C:/path/to/myenv/Scripts/activate`` on Windows.

 You should ensure that your virtual environment is activated when installing Python packages or running Django management commands for the CoralNet project.
-From here on out, these instructions will assume you have your virtual environment (also referred to as virtualenv) activated.
+From here on out, these instructions will assume you have your virtual environment activated.

 .. _python-packages:

 Python packages
 ---------------
-With your virtualenv activated, run ``pip install -r requirements/local.txt`` to install the packages.
+With your virtual environment activated, run ``pip install -r requirements/local.txt`` to install the packages.
 Note that this will install the listed packages as well as any dependencies those packages might have.

 A few package/OS combinations may need additional steps: